WeiChienHsu/Java_Practice/000_Notes_Conclusion/Acompamy/README.md

 }
 ```

-- Version 2: Check if there is a duplicated number when their in an answer List be added into result.
+- Version 2: Check if there is a duplicated number when their in an answer List be added into result. (更有效率)

 ```java
 class Solution {